settlemint/docs/content/docs/blockchain-guides/avalanche/template-library/erc-20.md

 Our templateset provides KYC / AML whitelisting capabilities out of the box.
 The buyers must be whitelisted before they can purchase tokens.

-This is implemented using openzepellin’s `AccessControl`.
+This is implemented using openzepellin's `AccessControl`.
 The address with the `DEFAULT_ADMIN_ROLE` grants `WHITELISTED_ROLE` to buyers before they can purchase tokens.

 #### Purchase of tokens

 The buyers can be allocated the tokens in two ways.

-The first method is where the whitelisted buyers can send Matic to the contract directly.
+The first method is where the whitelisted buyers can send Avax to the contract directly.
 The equivalent amount of tokens will be calculated automatically.
-The calculation is done by first converting the Matic to USD leveraging Chainlink Oracle.
+The calculation is done by first converting the Avax to USD leveraging Chainlink Oracle.
 Then, the USD is converted to the equivalent amount of tokens using the `_usdRate` set in the crowdsale.

 Alternatively, the admin of the crowdsale can directly allocate tokens to certain buyers by calling the `externalBuyTokens` function.
 This function can only be called by addresses which have been granted `DEFAULT_ADMIN_ROLE`.
 Here the tokens get transferred from the sender of the transaction to the beneficiary address listed as a parameter.
 The reason for providing such a function is to support allocation of tokens to buyers:

-- Who do not know how to send Matic to a contract
+- Who do not know how to send Avax to a contract
-- Support payments in other forms other than Matic.
+- Support payments in other forms other than Avax.
 For example, fiat payments can be supported.
 The buyer would send fiat to the crowdsale admin.
 The crowdsale admin would then call this function to allocate the equivalent amount of tokens to the buyer.

 #### Distribution